Keto Banana Bread

-I recommend 3 hours of cooling down on a rack to give time to the bread crumb to set and the extra moisture to steam out.
+I recommend 3 hours of cooling down on a rack to give time for the bread crumb to set and the extra moisture to steam out.

-In fact, slicing this bread too early will result in a crumbly bread so be patient!
+In fact, slicing this bread too early will result in crumbly bread, so be patient!

 The best ways to eat this almond flour banana keto bread are: